Rush Hour (Crush song): Background and release

 Crush and J-Hope first came in contact when J-Hope reached out to the singer with a request for him to perform at his sister's wedding.
 As a token of thanks to Crush for fulfilling that request, J-Hope later visited the singer at his studio and the two had a meal and drinks together.
 They discussed various things during that time including music.
 J-Hope informed Crush about his then-upcoming debut album and asked the singer for feedback on the project.
 Crush obliged and was so impressed with the quality and consistency of the music that he told J-Hope about "Rush Hour" in return.
 After playing the track for the rapper, who liked it very much, Crush asked if he wanted to feature on the song and J-Hope agreed.
 The singer later said, in interviews subsequent to the single's release, that that day did not feel like they just said "Let's work together" and then did it, but that they had become friends.

+The song was recorded at Studio Wanderlust and Hope World in South Korea.
+Mixing took place at Stay Tuned Studios, while mastering was done by Randy Merrill at Sterling Sound in the United States.